YUJI-AKAMATSU/research/README.md

 ### About

-This research is centered on Proactive Intelligence, aiming to develop methods that connect future generation such as forecasting to decision-making.<br>
+My research is centered on Proactive Intelligence, with the aim of developing methods that connect forecasting and future-state estimation to decision-making.<br>
-The research targets diverse observational data including 1D time-series data, 2D visual representation data, and 3D spatial data.<br>
+The research targets diverse forms of observational data, including 1D time-series data, 2D visual representations, and 3D spatial data.<br>
-By integrating representation learning and latent state models, this research jointly handles state estimation, signal detection, forecasting, and intervention evaluation to generate more reliable future scenarios.<br>

-This research is based on fundamental studies of temporal structure analysis and latent dynamics, aiming to build an analytical framework that integrates state estimation, signal detection, forecasting, and intervention evaluation.<br>
+By integrating representation learning and latent state modeling, I aim to build an analytical framework that jointly addresses state estimation, early signal detection, forecasting, and intervention-effect evaluation.<br>
-The goal is to generate more reliable future scenarios and support decision-making.

-Particular interest lies in applications in manufacturing, supply chain, social infrastructure, and healthcare.<br>
+I am particularly interested in applications in manufacturing, supply chains, social infrastructure, and healthcare, where future-oriented analysis can contribute to operational improvement, reliability enhancement, risk reduction, and business optimization.<br>
-These research interests are based on professional experience in industrial domains, particularly manufacturing and healthcare.
+These research interests are grounded in my professional experience in industrial domains, particularly in manufacturing and healthcare.<br>

-I have worked on 3D image processing related IT systems as well as ECM and SCM enterprise systems.<br>
+I have worked on IT systems related to 3D image processing, as well as enterprise systems such as ECM and SCM.<br>
-Through solution development and deployment, I contributed to data infrastructure development and digital transformation initiatives.<br>
+Through solution development, implementation support, data infrastructure development, and DX initiatives, I have contributed to operational visualization and data-driven decision support in real-world settings.<br>
-These efforts focused on data-driven visualization and decision support for operational improvements.

-In real-world environments, decision-making often requires anticipating future conditions beyond traditional reactive data analysis.
+In practical environments, there are many situations where decision-making requires anticipating future conditions beyond what can be addressed by conventional reactive data analysis.<br>
-Through these experiences, I recognized the importance of proactive information utilization, including forecasting and future-state estimation.
+Through these experiences, I recognized the importance of proactive information utilization: not only analyzing past and present data, but also estimating future states and connecting those estimates to decisions and actions.<br>

-Based on this perspective, this research integrates images, data, and AI to estimate future states and connect them to decision-making processes.
+Based on this perspective, my research integrates images, data, and AI to estimate future states from observed data and link them to decision-making processes.<br>
-In addition, inspired by the concept of Plurality, I am also interested in collaborative decision-making frameworks that coordinate diverse values and intentions across multiple agents.
+In addition, inspired by the concept of Plurality, I am also interested in modeling collaborative decision-making structures in multi-agent environments, where diverse values, intentions, and perspectives need to be coordinated.<br>

-Through both practical experience and research activities, this work aims to contribute to industrial AI applications and operational improvements.
+Through both practical experience and academic research, I aim to contribute to the realization of industrial AI applications and operational improvement.<br>

 ---

 ### Research

 #### Proactive Intelligence: Latent State Modeling for Future Design

-This research focuses on future generation and decision support in complex systems, including:
+This research focuses on future-state estimation and decision support in complex systems, including:

 - Observational forecasting
 - Latent dynamics estimation
+- Prescriptive analytics
-- Pluralistic Prescriptive Modeling
+- Pluralistic prescriptive modeling

 ---

 ### Research Interests

 - Time-series and spatiotemporal data analysis
-- Temporal structure analysis (geometric / topological / dynamical / causal analysis)
+- Temporal structure analysis
+  - Geometric analysis
+  - Topological analysis
+  - Dynamical analysis
+  - Causal analysis
-- Representation learning (1D / 2D / 3D / Optical & Scene Flow)
+- Representation learning for 1D, 2D, and 3D data
+- Optical flow / scene flow representation
 - Latent dynamics modeling / world models
-- Statistical inference / Pluralistic Prescriptive Modeling
+- Statistical inference
+- Pluralistic prescriptive modeling

 ---

 ### Current Work

-Currently conducting research on temporal structure analysis and visual representation learning.<br>
+I am currently conducting research on temporal structure analysis, including geometric and topological approaches, and visual representation learning.<br>
-Further details will be released after paper publication.
+Further details will be released after the publication of related papers.<br>

-Collaborating with researchers in statistics to expand the research.
+I am also expanding this research through collaboration with researchers in statistics.<br>

 ---

 ### Collaboration

-This research welcomes collaborative studies with industry partners.<br>
+This research welcomes collaborative studies with industry partners based on real-world data.<br>
-The goal is academic publication, practical implementation, and real-world impact.
+The goal is to develop research outcomes that can contribute to academic publications, technical dissemination, and practical value creation.<br>

-Target domains:
+Collaborations are particularly welcome in the following domains:

 - Manufacturing
-- Supply chain
+- Supply chains
 - Social infrastructure
+- Healthcare
+- Mobility and transportation

 Example data:

-- Demand / planning / inventory data
+- Demand, planning, and inventory data
-- Sensor data
+- Sensor data from equipment and facilities
-- Process data
+- Process data from factory operations
-- Mobility data
+- Mobility data, including autonomous driving-related data
-- Image data
+- Image data, including human activity, people flow, medical, satellite, and general image data
 - Point cloud data

 ---

 ### Value for Industry Partners

-- Academic publications
+- Academic publication of research outcomes, subject to mutual agreement
-- Technical dissemination
+- Dissemination of company initiatives as research cases in academic and technical communities
 - Proof-of-concept evaluation
-- Practical implementation feasibility
+- Assessment of feasibility for practical implementation

+Please note that, because the research may begin with problem redefinition and methodological development, some projects may not be directly tied to an immediate business issue.<br>

 ---

 ### Research Activities

-Yuji Akamatsu
-Geometric Re-Embedding of Temporal Structures for Temporal Phase Alignment Analysis in Vision Transformer Attention Meeting on Image Recognition and Understanding (MIRU 2026), Poster Presentation, 2026.
+Akamatsu, Y. “Geometric Re-Embedding of Temporal Structures for Temporal Phase Alignment Analysis in Vision Transformer Attention.”
+Meeting on Image Recognition and Understanding (MIRU 2026), Poster Presentation, 2026.<br>

+I continuously develop my knowledge of image analysis, numerical analysis, statistical methods, and emerging technologies through science and technology communication, specialized education, and graduate-level study.<br>
+I am also strengthening my research foundation from both theoretical and implementation perspectives.<br>

+- J-GLOBAL: 6 articles related to image analysis and numerical analysis
-- J-Global publications (Image analysis / numerical analysis)
+- CiNii Research: 2 articles related to image analysis and numerical analysis
-- CiNii publications
-- University of Tokyo Graduate School — Physical AI
+- The University of Tokyo, Graduate School of Engineering — Physical AI and Intelligent Robotics Program, Certificate of Completion
-- University of Tokyo Graduate School — Generative Models
+- The University of Tokyo, Graduate School of Engineering — Deep Generative Models Program, Certificate of Completion
-- University of Tokyo Graduate School — Deep Learning
+- The University of Tokyo, Graduate School of Engineering — Deep Learning Program, Certificate of Completion

 ## Contact

 Email: akamatsu [at] eagle.sophia.ac.jp
-Replace [at] with @
+Please replace [at] with @.